"A Window Onto Something Real"*

 During her stay in North Carolina, Ritchie maintained a base in Scotland and travelled throughout Britain and Ireland to keep in touch with musical developments and contacts.
 She also visited radio stations coast-to-coast across the US, presenting live broadcasts and events, and in 1989 and 1990, travelled to 22 U.S. cities with The Thistle & Shamrock Concert Tour.
 This showcase of singers and instrumentalists was presented in association with Dunkeld Records Scotland.

 Ritchie’s awards include six World Medals from the New York Festivals’ International Competition for Radio Programming, and a Flora Macdonald award from St. Andrew’s University (NC), which also conferred upon her the degree of honorary doctorate.
+In 2014 she was awarded an MBE (Member of the Order of the British Empire) in the Queen's Birthday Honours list for Services to Broadcasting and Traditional Music.
 Hundreds of Thistle & Shamrock program tapes and vinyl albums, along with concert recordings, playlists, newsletters, and related materials are now part of a working archive in the Scottish Heritage Center at St. Andrews University (NC).
 The archive is open to anyone interested in studying the rich heritage of Celtic music and how it has been explored on the radio.

 Fiona Ritchie has presented numerous programs for BBC Radio Scotland and BBC Radio 2, launching the Radio Scotland world music series “Celtic Connections” in 1993.
 She has produced and presented many live concert performances and broadcasts, including a musical event for HRH Prince Charles in 2001 at Holyrood Palace in Edinburgh, and has acted in an advisory capacity for arts organizations in the U.S. and U.K., including serving on the Scottish advisory committee for the British Council.
 In 2003 Ritchie served as advisor to the Smithsonian Folklife Festival, and the Smithsonian Institution Center for Folklife and Cultural Heritage honoured her for “creating an on-air community, serving as a musical ambassador, and connecting listeners with the best of traditional and contemporary artistry.”
 2003 also saw Ritchie offer NPR’s first mp3 free music download in a specially commissioned recording from Scottish singer/songwriter Dougie MacLean, and in 2006 she launched “Thistlepod,” a free podcast from NPR featuring new-releases from Celtic roots.
-In 2012, Fiona and NPR Music launched ThistleRadio, a 24/7 web-based music channel devoted to new and classic music from Celtic roots.
+In 2012, Fiona launched ThistleRadio, a 24/7 web-based music channel devoted to new and classic music from Celtic roots.
 She has also produced several CD compilations, and authored a volume on Celtic music for the NPR Curious Listener’s Guide book series, published in 2005 by Perigree Books.
-She is currently at work co-authoring "Wayfaring Strangers" a book exploring musical links, historical and personal, between Scotland and Appalachia, for publication in 2014.
-In June 2013 Fiona celebrated 30 years of weekly national broadcasts of The Thistle & Shamrock.